You wriggled and squirmed all over the place, didn't you?

 Even with sensitive palpation, touch elicits that response.

 It's very revealing -- because the way someone wriggles exactly reveals his pattern of trauma reflex.

-Thomas Hanna spoke outlined what I call, The Spectrum of Reaction in response to touch (found in The Handbook of Assisted Pandiculation, available to Hanna somatic education practitioners).
+Thomas Hanna outlined what I call, The Spectrum of Reaction, in response to touch (found in The Handbook of Assisted Pandiculation, available to Hanna somatic education practitioners).